 - Consent for emergency medical treatment for the child if a parent cannot be immediately reached

 - Authorize all necessary medical treatment including surgery and hospitalization

 - Sign documents in connection with care and medical treatment

 - Provide for the education, welfare, shelter and safety of the child

 - Enroll a child in school or sport activities

 - Perform any parental acts regarding discipline and supervision

 The Family Readiness System is the network of programs, services, people and agencies, and the collaboration among them, that promotes the readiness and quality of life of service members and their families.
 You can access many of these services even if you do not live near a military installation.

-Some access points for service include the installation Military and Family Support Center, National Guard and reserve family programs, Military OneSource (800-342-9646), the Joint Family Support Assistance Program and local community organizations.
+Some access points for service include the installation Military and Family Support Center, National Guard and reserve family programs, Military OneSource (800-342-9646) and local community organizations.
 Regardless of your service branch or geographic location, you will have access to helpful support and resources.
-If the access point you choose does not have what you need, simply request help finding it.
+If the access point you choose does not have what you need, simply request assistance finding help.